vaishnav-sh/learn-fullstack/4 - Component state, event handlers/9 - Refactoring.md

 ## Refactoring

 In this section we will be refactoring already written code.
-This will be available in `counter final` file.
+This will be available in **`counter final` folder in the same directory**

 ### `Display` component